yodrew/yodrew.github.io/_pages/darkness-conjecture/index.md

 ---
 title: the darkness conjecture
-permalink: "/darkness-conjecture/"
+permalink: /darkness-conjecture/
-layout: page
+layout: redirect
-navprev:
-navnext: darkness-conjecture/conjecture
+redirect: ../../conjecture/
 ---

 ### a strifeless recovery of rapture